-Details regarding the application requirements and timelines are included in the Notice of Funding Availability (NOFA) released in late-October to mid-November of each year for the fiscal year that begins the following July.
+Details regarding the application requirements and timelines are included in the NOFA released in late-October to mid-November of each year for the fiscal year that begins the following year in July.

-All applicants should attend a Technical Assistance Session for interested applicants to be held on the date specified in the NOFA.
+Important Note: All interested applicants should attend a Technical Assistance Session to be held on the date specified in the NOFA.
 Any applicant who cannot attend the scheduled session should contact the Commission staff as soon as possible.